Scorza9999/Updater/README.md

 * Fastfetch (can be removed by editing the code)
 * Root privileges (to update APTs)
 * Flatpak installed on your system

+# Download "Update.sh" and run it in the terminal